The Latest: Vikings off to good start with Stefanski

 The Latest on NFL’s Week 15 (all times Eastern):

-The Pittsburgh Steelers are halfway to their first victory over the New England Patriots since 2011.
+The Pittsburgh Steelers have beaten the New England Patriots for the first time since 2011.

-The Steelers took a 14-7 lead through two quarters at Heinz Field.
-Ben Roethlisberger has two touchdown passes, a 5-yarder to tight end Vance McDonald and a 17-yarder to wide receiver Antonio Brown.

-Brown now has over 11,000 career receiving yards.
-He reached the milestone in 129 games, the second-fastest in NFL history behind former Detroit Lions star Calvin Johnson, who did it in 127 games.
+The Steelers’ 17-10 win at Heinz Field kept the Steelers (8-5-1) ahead of the Ravens (8-6) in the NFC North.
+A loss would have put them on the outside of the playoff picture with two weeks remaining.

 - Aaron Rodgers